axelexic/fhe.academy/docs/bgv/fhe-from-tensoring.md

     \end{aligned}
     $$

-    and the new secret key is
+    and the new secret-key is

     $$
     \begin{aligned}